 Organization: NCAA Football

-Sherman joins Pat Narduzzi's Pitt staff after serving the past two seasons as wide receivers coach at Purdue.
-Sherman is no stranger to the Atlantic Coast Conference having also coached receivers at Virginia Tech (2006-12) and Wake Forest (2001-05).
+Sherman joined Pat Narduzzi’s Pitt staff after serving the prior two seasons as wide receivers coach at Purdue (2013-14).
+He is no stranger to the ACC having also coached receivers at Virginia Tech (2006-12) and Wake Forest (2001-05).

 At Virginia Tech, Sherman mentored the school’s two most prolific pass catchers in Jarrett Boykin and Danny Coale.
 The pair starred for the Hokies from 2008-11.

-Now a member of the Carolina Panthers, Boykin ranks first in Virginia Tech career annals with 184 receptions for 2,884 yards (15.7 avg.).
+Boykin, who recently signed with the Buffalo Bills, ranks first in Virginia Tech career annals with 184 receptions for 2,884 yards (15.7 avg.).
 Coale, a fifth-round draft choice of the Dallas Cowboys and eventual Pittsburgh Steelers practice squad member, ranks second with 165 catches for 2,658 yards (16.1 avg.).

 During Sherman’s seven-year tenure in Blacksburg, Virginia Tech went bowling each season (including four BCS bids), captured three ACC titles and compiled a 70-25 record (.737).